uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 * **Not completing a task you committed to doing.** At the start of each sprint, you will take ownership of certain tasks, and will be committing to doing them by the end of the sprint.
 If you do not complete a task by the end of the sprint, we will deduct 2 points from your score for that task.
 So, if your task receives a “check”, but it was late, you will accrue 6.5 points instead of 8.5.
 Please note that there is some flexibility regarding late tasks (see below).
 Also, take into account that this penalty does not apply to tasks beyond the ones you committed to doing (e.g., if you commit to doing two tasks, finish them earlier than expected, and there are other tasks you could claim, you could do them to potentially increase your score)
 * **Too many cooks in the kitchen.** In some occasions, two or more people may agree to share responsibility for completing a task or for shepherding a pull request to master.
 This is normal and, when a task or pull request is shared by two or more students, then all of those students will accrue the points for that task (e.g., if two students collaborate on a task that receives a “check minus”, each student accrues 7 points out of a possible 10 points).

-    However, when a task is shared by four or more students, the task will be worth 7 points (instead of 10) and pull requests to master that are shared by four or more students will be worth 15 points (instead of 20).
+    However, when a task is shared by four or more students, the task will be worth 7 points (instead of 10).
 For example, if four students collaborate on a task, and the task receives a “check”, then all the students will accrue 5.95 points out of a possible 7 points (7·0.85 = 5.95).

 As you will find out throughout the project, estimating the time a task will require can be challenging.
 You could commit to doing a task thinking it will only take 2-3 hours, and then find that it is actually a 10-15 hour task.
 So, you are allowed to do the following: